Aligetirohitkumar/Zomato-Data-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/e7f50e4d-9e17-4cea-8d75-babf6f85aa62)

-Results and Insights
+-Results and Insights

-The analysis includes:
+-The analysis includes:

-Most popular cuisines and their distribution across different regions.
+1.Most popular cuisines and their distribution across different regions.

-Top-rated restaurants and factors influencing ratings.
+2.Top-rated restaurants and factors influencing ratings.

-Pricing trends and their correlation with restaurant types and customer ratings.
+3.Pricing trends and their correlation with restaurant types and customer ratings.

-Geographic analysis to identify key areas for restaurant growth.
+4.Geographic analysis to identify key areas for restaurant growth.

-Key Features
+-Key Features

-Cleaning and preprocessing the Zomato dataset to handle missing or inconsistent data.
+1.Cleaning and preprocessing the Zomato dataset to handle missing or inconsistent data.

-Exploratory data analysis (EDA) to uncover trends and relationships in the data.
+2.Exploratory data analysis (EDA) to uncover trends and relationships in the data.

-Visualizing key metrics such as restaurant ratings, pricing trends, cuisine popularity, and geographic distribution.
+3.Visualizing key metrics such as restaurant ratings, pricing trends, cuisine popularity, and geographic distribution.

-Deriving insights to support decision-making for businesses in the food and beverage industry.
+4.Deriving insights to support decision-making for businesses in the food and beverage industry.